Walking the North Downs Way in Sections

 Merstham to Oxted (8 miles)

-View of a field just outside Oxted on the North Downs Way National trail
+View of a field just outside Oxted on the North Downs Way National Trail

 Oxted to Otford (11.8 miles)